aubreyrjones/lemon-py/README.md

 ```

 The line above defines a grammar rule (preceding the `.`) with
-productions in lower-case and terminals in upper case (this
+productions in lower-case and terminals in upper case.
+[Note: this
+case requirement applies only to the elements of the grammar rule, as
+Lemon uses this distinction to distinguish between terminal and
+non-terminal rules.]

-distinction is mandatory for Lemon).
-The second half of the line, in
+The second half of the line, in curly brackets, defines a grammar
-curly brackets, defines a grammar action.
-It is the grammar action
+action.
+It is the grammar action that we use to actually build the
-that we use to actually build the parse tree; without grammar actions,
+parse tree; without grammar actions, a lemon-py parser will always
-a lemon-py parser will always report failure, even if the input string
+report failure, even if the input string matches the grammar.
+Each
-matches the grammar.
-Each grammar action is called only when its rule
+grammar action is called only when its rule matches the input, so
-matches the input, so there is no need to check any additional status.
+there is no need to check any additional status.

-In addition to defining the production rule for a regular addition
+In addition to defining the production rule for an algebraic addition
 expression, the line also defines "metavariables" (metavars) in
 parentheses after each of the elements of the production so that we
-can refer to the elements of the production within the action.
-It's
+can refer to the C objects within the action that represent the
-not required to define a metavar for each element, but it _is_
+grammatical elements in the production.
+It's not required to define a
-required to define a metavar for each element you wish to refer
+metavar for each element, but it _is_ required to define a metavar for
-to.
-For instance, this production could omit the `(o)`, and instead
+each element you wish to refer to.
+For instance, this production could
-draw line number information from the `c1` subexpression instead.
+omit the `(o)`, and instead draw line number information from the `c1`
+subexpression instead.
+You may name the metavars whatever you wish, in
+whatever case, so long as it is a valid C identifier--except `_`.
 You
-may name the metavars whatever you wish, except `_`, so long as it is
-a valid C identifier.
-You may assign metavars to both productions and
+may assign metavars to both productions and teminals.
-teminals.

 ### Magic Variable `_` (underscore)